tbrowder/CSV-Table/README.md

   * Automatic determination of separator character

-    Unless the field separator is selected otherwise, the first line is searched for the most-used separator character from this list: `|`, `;`, and `,`.
+    Unless the field separator is selected otherwise, the first line is searched for the most-used separator character from this list: `|`, `;`, `,` and `\t`.
 Other non-space characters may be used but are probably not tested.
 File an issue if you want to add a separator not currently specified.

 Limitations
 -----------